14 Halloween Costume Ideas for Kids

-Now that fall has officially arrived and the kids have had a chance to settle into their school routines, our thoughts have started to turn to all things Halloween.
+Now that fall has officially arrived, our thoughts have started to turn to all things Halloween.
+No matter what happens this year, we still plan on bringing some kind of spooky, festive magic to our kids’ days.
 First up: securing costumes for the main event.
 Need some inspiration?
 We’ve rounded up some great Halloween costume ideas for kids that are perfect for the occasion.
 Whether you’re shopping for something ready-made or going the DIY route this year, these costumes are sure to make your trick-or-treaters the best-dressed kids on the block.

 DIY Scuba Diver Halloween Costume

 A favourite with parents of toddlers, this classic costume is cute as can be.

 a piece of cardboard

 While the clothing and swimming mask make up most of this costume, the key to the whole look is the DIY air tank.
 To make the tank, simply paint an empty water or pop bottle silver and affix to a piece of cardboard with hot glue.
 Glue two pieces of black ribbon to the cardboard to create a backpack for your child to wear.
 Next, glue or tape one end of the black foam to the bottle and attach a pacifier to the other end.
 Your scuba suit now has an air tank, complete with a mouthpiece.
 Feeling extra crafty?
 Cut a set of flippers out of black felt or foam to slip on over your child’s shoes.

 We all love onesies!
 They’re soft, warm, comfortable, and make for super-easy costumes.
 Check out this leopard print costume – we love the pattern and the coziness of it all.
 We’re not blending in with this get-up.

 You can’t get much cuter than this!
 For wee ones, this year dress them up warmly as an avocado and watch everyone oooh and aaah all over them.